-Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 20% of the Allowed Amount.
-Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
+Provider: Out-of-Network Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.

 Limit: 30 inpatient or outpatient respite care days per Claimant Lifetime

 Hospice care is covered when provided by a licensed hospice care program.
 A hospice care program is a coordinated program of home and inpatient care, available 24 hours a day.
 This program uses an interdisciplinary team of personnel to provide comfort and supportive services to a patient and any family members who are caring for a patient, who is experiencing a life-threatening disease with a limited prognosis.
 These services include acute, respite and home care to meet the physical, psychosocial and special needs of a patient and their family during the final stages of Illness.